dqops/dqo/docs/checks/column/patterns/valid-uuid-format-percent.md

 # valid uuid format percent data quality checks

-Column-level check that ensures that the percentage of valid UUID strings in the monitored column does not fall below set thresholds.
+A column-level check that ensures that the percentage of valid UUID strings in the monitored column does not fall below set thresholds.

 ___